infopark/scrivito_seo_page_extender/README.md

 ### Google analytics

-The partial that adds Google Analytics to your view can be rendered like this:
+The partial that adds the standard implemetation of Google Analytics to your view can be rendered like this:

 ```xml
 <%= render 'seo_page_extender/google_analytics', key: 'your-googleAnalytics-key' %>